Key takeaways:

 As their name suggests, one-time startup costs include all state law-required initial fees that a business entity should pay to form an LLC.
 These are typically:

-- Filing fee.
-Forming an LLC requires submitting articles of organization to your state government and paying state filing fees.
-This cost varies by state, and if you use a third-party service.
+- Filing fee: Forming an LLC requires submitting articles of organization to your state government and paying state filing fees.
+In 2026, these fees still generally range from about $35 to $500, depending on the state and if you use third-party services.
+Massachusetts, for example, remains one of the most expensive states to form an LLC at $500.

 Ongoing fees and expenses